 Our top priorities are increasing student achievement and improving teacher effectiveness.
 We also want to increase our graduation rate.
-In this austere financial environment, that means that we will redirect and reallocate funds to support programs and reforms to increase student achievement and improve teacher effectiveness.
-It will also mean making some hard choices about what we will do without in order to balance our budget.
+In this austere financial environment, that means that we redirected and reallocated funds to support programs and reforms to increase student achievement and improve teacher effectiveness.
+It also meant making some hard choices about what we will do without in order to balance our budget.

-So the most important priority in our proposed budget is this: We will not abandon or defer our strategic goals.
-Instead, we will focus on those and redirect or reallocate our resources from other programs as needed.
-In some cases, this will mean not supporting a program that may be successful, because another program will give us faster or broader improvement.
+So the most important priority in our adopted budget was this: We did not abandon nor defer our strategic goals.
+Instead, we focused on those and redirected or reallocated our resources from other programs as needed.
+In some cases, this meant not supporting a program that may have been successful, because another program will give us faster or broader improvement.
 In the past, we have been able to support programs that showed some success, as well as those that showed a lot of success.
 Now we must choose our most successful programs and initiatives and support those - we no longer have the financial resources to fund everything that we want.

-We have made our choices: seven initiatives or programs to help us increase student achievement and improve teacher effectiveness.
+We have made our choices: six initiatives or programs to help us increase student achievement and improve teacher effectiveness.
 All of the initiatives will ultimately improve student achievement.
 Five of the seven will strengthen the performance of educators in CMS; the remaining two are focused on improving achievement for defined groups of students.
 Some programs are supported with a few hundred thousand dollars - others require more than a million.
 All will help CMS improve teaching and increase student achievement, which are the two greatest challenges and opportunities the district has.

-The five programs or initiatives that will help us strengthen our schools by improving leadership and teaching are described below.
+The six programs or initiatives that will help us strengthen our schools by improving leadership and teaching are described below.